dj-jd-unofficial/Whereabouts/Whereabouts/front-end/README.md

 1. Install the Angualar Web Framework.
 [Angular Set Up Guide](https://angular.io/guide/setup-local)
 2. Install Angular Material package by running `ng add @angular/material` in this directory.
 Angular Material contains a library of well designed UI components developed by the Angular team themselves.

+To learn more about Angular, refer to the [Angular Documentation page](https://angular.io/docs) which includes a helpful setup guide and tutorials.

 ## Development server

 To run this project, execute `ng serve` in the terminal for a dev server.
 Navigate to `http://localhost:4200/` in your web browser.
 The app will automatically reload if you change any of the source files.
 To automatically open a webpage window, type `ng serve -o`.